HiruzWP/TranslationNecessePT-BR/README.md

 # Translation Necesse
-**some critial and minimal fixes in the Brazilian portuguese translation**
+**some critical and minimal fixes in the Brazilian portuguese translation**

 For Necesse v0.21.25